-Italy PM candidate facing CV scrutiny
+Italian PM candidate faces CV scrutiny

-Italian populists' PM candidate Conte facing CV scrutiny
+Italy election: Populist PM candidate Conte faces CV scrutiny

 The law professor nominated to be Italy's next prime minister is facing allegations he embellished his CV.